 Even if you hold a disability parking permit, like 49% of our 823 survey respondents, having an invisible disabilities car window sticker can really help you avoid car park disagreements.

-Contact us today to find out about getting up to 25% off your car insurance if you hold a disability parking permit.
-Along with our wheelchair insurance, mobility scooter insurance and converted car and wheelchair accessible vehicle insurance, you’ll find our cover affordable and our team highly knowledgeable about what you need for your crucial equipment.
+Contact us today to find out about getting up to 25% off your disability car insurance if you hold a disability parking permit.
+Along with our wheelchair insurance, mobility scooter insurance and car insurance for wheelchair accessible vehicles and disability converted cars, you’ll find our cover affordable and our team highly knowledgeable about what you need for your crucial equipment.